SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     The screen now looks like this:
     ![project view](../ex1/images/01_01_0060.png)
-    Cds watch tells you that there’s no model yet that it can serve.
+    `cds watch` tells you that there’s no model yet that it can serve.
 You add one in the next steps.

 ### Add a Data Model to the Project

 In this part we create a data model using the Core Data Services (CDS) format from CAP.

-1. In the project, go to folder **db**, representing the data model on the data base, press the right mouse button and select **New File** in the menu
+1. In the project, go to folder **db**, representing the data model on the data base.
+In the context menu, select **New File**.
-2. Enter **schema.cds*** as a name.
+2. Enter **schema.cds** as a name.
 3. Click on the new file in the explorer, an editor opens
 4. Enter the following lines into the editor